Rockies vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Matt Olson and the Atlanta Braves will meet Ezequiel Tovar and the Colorado Rockies on Monday at Coors Field, at 8:40 PM ET.
+The Atlanta Braves and Matt Olson ready for the second of a three-game series against Ezequiel Tovar and the Colorado Rockies on Tuesday at Coors Field.

-The Braves are -250 moneyline favorites in this matchup against the Rockies (+200).
-Atlanta is a 2.5-run favorite (at -120 odds).
-The total for the game is listed at 12 runs.
+The Braves are favored in this one, at -275, while the underdog Rockies have +220 odds to win.
+Atlanta is favored on the run line (-2.5).
+The over/under is 12 runs for this contest (with -115 odds to go over and -105 odds on the under).

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.